Online account for individuals – frequently asked questions

 Are there any limits to the amount and number of payments I’m allowed to make through my online account? (added June 15, 2023)

 Yes, you can make payments up to 3 times a day and each payment is limited to $9,999,999.99.
-You will need to return after midnight ET to make additional payments (up to 3 for the day).
+You will need to return after midnight Eastern time to make additional payments (up to 3 for the day).

 Yes, if you make a payment using your online account you can opt to receive an email confirmation.
 You can also view your pending payment(s) in your online account under Payment Activity.